 The problem with sticky menus and what to do instead

-Designers use sticky menus (menus that stick to the edge of the viewport) to make them easy to access on long pages.
+Sticky menus (menus that stick to the edge of the viewport) are used to make them easy to access on long pages.

 But this fancy pattern hurts UX far more than it improves it.